 Australian Plant Phenomics Facility Internship

-The next round of Postgraduate Internship Awards at the Australian Plant Phenomics Facility (APPF) have been announced!
-Applications close 30 November 2018.
+The next round of Postgraduate Internship Awards at the Australian Plant Phenomics Facility (APPF) are now open.
+Applications close 30 November 2019.

 This is an exciting opportunity to be exposed to world class, cutting-edge research technology and knowledge in the emerging AgTech and Food Innovation arenas.